yogavihar/website/wp-content/plugins/rvg-optimize-database/readme.txt

 * If you run the plugin from any of the sites, it will cleanup ALL the sites in the network!

 = Supported languages =
+* Dutch [nl_NL] - translated by Rolf van Gelder, CAGE Web Design - http://cagewebdev.com
 * English [en_US] - translated by Rolf van Gelder, CAGE Web Design - http://cagewebdev.com
-* Dutch [nl_NL] - translated by Rolf van Gelder, CAGE Web Design - http://cagewebdev.com
+* Italian [it_IT] - translated by Fabio Marzocca
 * Serbian [sr_RS] - translated by Ogi Djuraskovic, FirstSiteGuide  - http://firstsiteguide.com
-* Italian [it_IT] - translated by Fabio Marzocca
+* Swedish [sv_SE] - translated by P.E.
 * Ukranian [uk_UA] - translated by Anna Goriacha, Coupofy - http://coupofy.com

 = Author =